Alcura Patient Privacy Notice

 We may need to share your personal data with regulatory bodies (such as the Care Quality Commission and the Medicines and Healthcare products Regulatory Agency) in response to an audit, inspection or formal request for information.

-We may give other companies within the Walgreens Boots Alliance group and third party service providers who provide services to us (for example, finance, HR and IT services) access to your data in order to provide us with those services.
+We may give other companies within the Amerisourcebergen group and third party service providers who provide services to us (for example, finance, HR and IT services) access to your data in order to provide us with those services.
 We always take appropriate steps to ensure that your data is adequately protected (including having appropriate contracts in place) and that access is restricted to individuals who genuinely need it to provide the relevant services to Alcura.

 For how long does Alcura keep your information?